 - Illeris, K, (ed), (2010), Contemporary Theories of Learning, New York, Routledge

 The timetable below is a typical example, but your own timetable may be different.

 The course is offered both as a campus-based and work-based provision.
 Students will undertake the first module over three days in June of each year.
-The second module is then offered over four on campus days in the autumn Semester (two days at the beginning of the Semester and two at the end).
+The second module is then offered over four on campus days in the autumn Semester.
 In addition, for this module students will require to undertake two observations of their practice which will be carried out by members of the School of Education or their appointees.
 Finally, in the spring Semester students will then undertake a work-based module which will require one day's attendance on campus and off campus support as required.